Dental education throughout the world: Australia

 The Universities of Queensland, Adelaide, Western Australia, Griffith, James Cook, Charles Sturt and Latrobe all offer undergraduate dental degree courses of 5 years in length.
 Sydney University offers a graduate entry program which is 4 years duration and requires a previous bachelor's degree for admission.
 Melbourne University also has a 4-year graduate entry dental program starting in 2011.
 The qualifications awarded by these schools satisfy the formal academic requirements for registration.

-Admissions to an undergraduate dental school in Australia is often known as the most difficult admissions among other countries.
-Only 1% of all qualified applicants yearly pass Australia's dental school admissions and get entry into dentistry programs.

 Australian dental schools include but are not limited to: